 But now, because of the American Rescue Plan, all 15 employees qualify for subsidies.
 Since ARPA so dramatically decreases the cost of those individual plans, they will be able to save $77,000 this year alone!

-Finally, relief has been made possible for small businesses to turn the corner and move from just surviving to now having enough margin to thrive again.
+Finally, relief has been made possible for small businesses to now have enough margin to thrive again.

 Yes—this means you!

 There is money on the table.
 Don’t leave it there!
-The reality is that there are better, smarter, cheaper ways to take great care of your team without breaking the bank.
+The reality is that there are better and cheaper ways to take care of your team without breaking the bank.

 Remodel Health has a team of consultants ready to help to discover more options to care better for your team.
 Reach out to schedule a risk-free analysis and start taking control of your costs and quality more than ever before.